 In July of 2016, municipal and special state police officers responded to a 70-acre parcel in Westport.
-Over 1,000 animals were found on the site.
-Some were dead and others in such poor health that on-site euthanasia was required.
+Over 1,000 animals were found on the site, some dead and others in such poor health that on-site euthanasia was required.
 Cows, goats, and pigs were found in filthy makeshift pens with little access to clean water and food.
 Some animals foraged for food amid piles of garbage while other animals lay dead near the food source.
 Rabbits were kept crammed in small cages, one on top of another, while severely dehydrated calves stood nearby with dirty matted coats.

-This incident occurred at a time when there was−and continues to be−evidence of interest in higher welfare standards for farm animals.
-This bill will allow for a broader consideration of factors which can adversely impact animal health and welfare.
+This incident occurred at a time when there was—and continues to be—evidence of interest in higher welfare standards for farm animals.
+This bill will allow for a broader consideration of factors that can adversely impact animal health and welfare.

 Ch.
 140 sec.
 174E would be an effective tool to protect domestic animals